Jaseibert/Data-Science-Software-Engineering-Portfolio/README.md

 # Data Science & Software Engineering Portfolio
-Portfolio of Data science, Econometric, and Software Engineering projects completed for academic and self-learning purposes.
+Jeremy Seibert's portfolio of of Data science, Econometric, and Software Engineering projects completed for academic and self-learning purposes.
 Each of the notebooks will take you to an Jupyter NBViewer, and the proceeding link will take you to the Github Repository directly.

 ## Contents